Francisco Javier Arana: Death

-In order to run for election, the constitution required that Arana resign his military position by May 1950, and that his successor be chosen by Congress from a list submitted by the Consejo Superior de la Defensa (CSD).
+In order to run for election, the constitution required that Arana resign his military position by May 1950, and that his successor be chosen by Congress from a list submitted by the Consejo Superior de la Defensa (CSD) ("Superior Defense Council").
 Elections for the CSD were scheduled for July 1949.
 The months before this election saw intense wrangling, as Arana supporters tried to gain control over the election process.
 Specifically, they wanted the election to be supervised by regional commanders loyal to Arana, rather than centrally dispatched observers.
-Arana called an emergency meeting of the CSD just before the scheduled election, at which no agreement was reached; but a few days later, Arana's supporters suddenly gave in to the demands of Arbenz' supporters.
+Arana called an emergency meeting of the CSD just before the scheduled election, at which no agreement was reached; but a few days later, Arana's supporters suddenly gave in to the demands of Árbenz's supporters.

 On 16 July 1949, Arana delivered an ultimatum to Arévalo, demanding the expulsion of all of Árbenz' supporters from the cabinet and the military; he threatened a coup if his demands were not met.
 Arévalo informed Árbenz and other progressive leaders of the ultimatum, who all agreed that Arana should be exiled.
 A secret meeting of the permanent committee of the congress met and voted to dismiss Arana.
 Cuban President Carlos Prío Socarrás agreed to give Arana asylum there.
 Two days later, Arévalo and Arana had another meeting, at which Arévalo later said that Arana was highly threatening and abusive.
 On the way back, Arana's convoy was intercepted by a small force led by Árbenz.
 A shootout ensued, killing three men, including Arana.
 Arana's supporters in the military rose up in revolt, but they were leaderless, and by the next day the rebels asked for negotiations.
 The coup attempt left approximately 150 dead and 200 wounded.
 Many of Arana's supporters, including Carlos Castillo Armas, were exiled.
 The details of the incident were not made public.

 In a speech on 21 July, Arévalo made a speech describing Arana's death.
 He suggested that Arana had flirted with conspiring against the president with people hostile to Arévalo, but had eventually refused to overthrow the government, and been assassinated for his refusal.
 He did not name the assassins, but suggested that they were members of the conservative opposition.
 He declared five days of national mourning in Arana's honor.
 Prior to making this speech, Arévalo shared the text with his ministers. Árbenz and a few others had disagreed with its thrust, and suggested that the entire truth be told; however, they were overruled by the majority of the ministers.
 Historian Piero Gleijeses stated that if Arana had attempted a coup without delivering an ultimatum, he would likely have succeeded.
 However, his overconfidence in his hold over the military, as well as his lingering desire to take power in a legitimate manner, led to his effort being sabotaged before it truly began.
 Gleijeses also stated that Árbenz probably had orders to capture, rather than to kill, Arana.